 Fans of the Indian game have associated Bengal, Kerala, Goa and the NorthEast with football in the country, but for a decade and half after independence, Hyderabad was as big a powerhouse as Kolkata was.
 Like other cities, the British Army had introduced the game to Hyderabad and Secunderabad.
 Under the patronage of the Nawab of Tarband and the Maharajas of Kakinada and Rajahmundry, the game flourished and the region produced great footballers.
 Until the early 60s, no other city contributed as many Olympians or international players as Hyderabad did.

 One of these players was Yousuf Khan, one of the greatest midfielders India has ever produced.
-Called the ‘bearded horse’ in his heyday, he comfortably ran more than any of his contemporaries and would complete 11-12 kilometres in a match, numbers more common in modern players.
+Called the ‘bearded horse’ in his heyday, he comfortably ran more than any of his contemporaries and would cover distances more common in modern players.
 His versatility was incredible.
-He could play as a stopper back, inside forward or withdrawn forward in addition to the roles he took on in midfield.
-An astute passer of the ball, he would get into goal scoring positions and finish with accuracy.
-His tackling was clean and with his long strides, he made for a very elegant player.
-Long before the term ‘Total Football’ was in vogue, Yousuf was an exponent of it in India.
+He could play as a stopper back and as a forward, in addition to the roles he took on in midfield.
+He made for a very elegant player and long before Rinus Michels’ Dutch side emphasised all-round skill, Yousuf was an exponent of those ideas in India.

 He started his career in the Hyderabad League in 1953 before joining the legendary Hyderabad City Police in 1956.
 He stayed with them, through its later incarnation as Andhra Police, till retirement.
 Mohun Bagan and East Bengal made overtures with lucrative offers, but he stayed loyal to the team and city.